Academic Catalog

 • Cheryl Kerns-Campbell

-The Division of Mathematics, Natural Sciences, and Exercise Science and Wellness includes Astronomy, Biological Sciences, Chemistry, Exercise Science, Geography, Geology, Health Education, Mathematics, Oceanography, Physical Science, Physics, and the philosophy of Science.
+The Division of Math and Sciences includes Astronomy, Biological Sciences, Chemistry, Exercise Science, Geography, Geology, Health, Mathematics, Oceanography, Physical Science, Physics, and the philosophy of Science.
 Some courses satisfy general education requirements at Grossmont College and at four-year colleges and universities.
 In addition, the courses offered fulfill lower division requirements for a variety of majors.

 Astronomy, Physical Science, Physics